-The Coroner may order a post mortem examination to determine the exact cause of death, if the Coroner orders a post mortem examination, then it becomes a legal obligation; therefore permission from relatives or next of kin is not required.
-The Coroner Officers will be in regular contact with the next of kin if a post-mortem is required.
+The Coroner may order a post mortem examination to determine the exact cause of death, If the Coroner orders a post mortem examination, then it becomes a legal obligation; therefore permission from relatives or next of kin is not required.
 Once the results of the examination are known, if an inquest is not required, a certificate to register the cause of death will be issued by the Coroner's Office.